 The other thing I noticed was the high concentration of shopping opportunities.
 Malls, major retailers, and small businesses alike were (and continue to be) packed like sardines along the major thoroughfares in the area.
 Of course, this is in direct correlation with the high population density in this area of the state, but it was an adjustment, nonetheless.
 There was an exposure to name brands and luxury items that did not exist back in the suburbs of Baltimore.

 However, we were still living modestly and maintained the same lifestyle.
 That was all we could afford at the time.

 Even if we could have afforded more, I’m not convinced that our lifestyle would have changed drastically.
 My parents never put lifestyle, wealth, and prestige on a pedestal.
 Spending money and having more money was not equated with being happier.
 I am extremely grateful that I inherited this money mindset.

 SOME QUICK STATS

-To find out whether my upbringing was truly middle class, I looked up median household income by zip code using this website.
+To find out whether my upbringing was truly middle class, I looked up median household income by using this website.

 WELCOME TO COLLEGE!